 There is also an antigen test (enzyme immunoassay or EIA) for blastomycosis that may enable veterinarians to more quickly and accurately diagnose this condition.
 Ask your veterinarian about the availability of antigen urine and serum tests if your dog is suspected of having blastomycosis.

 Can the disease be treated?

 Yes, although not all pets will survive.
-Fortunately, newer anti-fungal agents such as fluconazole and itraconazole are well tolerated by most dogs and have relatively few side effects when compared to the agents being used several years ago.
+Fortunately, newer anti-fungal agents such as fluconazole and itraconazole are well-tolerated by most dogs and have relatively few side effects compared to the agents being used several years ago.
 Itraconazole is the preferred drug of treatment for most dogs.
 Dogs may require several months (at least four to six months in most cases) of therapy to successfully treat this disease.
 Amphotericin B (Abelcet®), ketoconazole, or a combination of medications may be used in certain cases.

 What is the prognosis for my dog?

 Prognosis is good for many cases of blastomycosis infection with recovery rates between 50-75%.

 "...a dog in poor condition or with advanced disease is less likely to survive."

 There is no way to determine this before starting treatment, although a dog in poor condition or with advanced disease is less likely to survive.
 For many, the critical period comes in the first 24-72 hours when the drug first takes effect and the fungi begin to die.
 Because the lungs usually harbor a large number of these fungal organisms, a severe inflammatory response may occur, causing respiratory distress or failure.
 Your veterinarian will radiograph (x-ray) your dog's chest prior to therapy to assess the condition of the lungs, although chest x-rays cannot always predict the outcome of treatment.